tjguk/winshell/docs/recycle-bin.rst

     iterable, returning the deleted items wrapped in :class:`ShellRecycledItem` objects.
 It also exposes a couple of common-need convenience methods:
-    :meth:`versions` returns a list of all recycled versions of a given original filepath; and :meth:`restore_newest` which restores the most-recently binned version of a given original filepath.
+    :meth:`versions` returns a list of all recycled versions of a given original filepath; and :meth:`undelete` which restores the most-recently binned version of a given original filepath.

     The object has the following methods: